Exploring Grapefruit: It's Not Just for Breakfast

 The grapefruit has a more exotic story to tell.

-The northeast corner of Borneo is a tropical paradise, bathed in the equatorial sun, with a shroud of atmosphere so humid, so thick one can scarcely take a deep breath for fear of drowning.
+The northeast corner of Borneo is a tropical paradise, bathed in the equatorial sun, with a shroud of atmosphere that is so humid and so thick that one can scarcely take a deep breath for fear of drowning.
 Could this be the second garden of Eden?
 Mango, guava, papaya, and starfruit perfume the air but the pomelo towers above them all, reaching 40 feet or more into the heavens.

 Her ebony-hued branches are filled with glossy oval-shaped leaves and snowy sun-kissed blossoms.
 The air is heady with her fragrance and she spreads her graceful arms, reaching out, creating a sheltering canopy.